 Don’t be confused by the name: this isn’t a modern pharmacy, but a 600-year-old perfumery and apothecary.

-Not only is the interior incredibly beautiful and a dream to photograph, you can also pick up some great Florence souvenirs while you’re there!
+Not only is the interior incredibly beautiful and a dream to photograph, but you can also pick up some great local Italian souvenirs while you’re there!

-Like most popular touristic cities around the globe, you’ll need a few tricks up your sleeve to take your best Instagram photos in Florence.
+Like most popular touristic cities around the globe, you’ll need a few tricks up your sleeve to take your best Instagram photos in Florence, Italy!

 This could apply to anywhere, not just getting Instagram shots in Florence, but this city is definitely easiest to photograph without enormous crowds around you–and getting up early is the simplest way to avoid those crowds.